-Find out more about the British car industry through a 45 minute virtual history talk with our team.
+Find out more about the British car industry through a 45 minute history talk with our team.
 With different talks focusing on specific cars and themes, there is something for everyone!
-Talks start from £60 and are delivered via video call.
+Talks start from £60 and are delivered on-site or via video call.
 Assistance can be provided on request.

 Talks currently available:

 The Car’s the Star explores the part played by the motor car in feature films and TV series.
 Some cars help tell a story – some cars are the story.
 It might be a period car which helps the film transport us back to another time in history, or a futuristic car which is able to fly or travel through time.
 Whether your interest is Bond film cars or the iconic three wheeler from Only Fools and Horses, we have it covered.

 The Evolution of the British Motor Industry

 Reflecting on one of the greatest stories of the modern age, here we shed new light on the evolution of the British motor industry.
 Shaped by the events of over a century of British life, we examine a period which began with steam trains and bicycles and encompassed unimaginable technological and social developments.
 Is it a story which makes us proud or could more have been achieved?
 Were opportunities exploited or squandered?

 We will explore issues that have made their mark on the British motor industry.
 The impact of new technologies, production methods and engineering advancements as well as influences of globalization and the long-term effects of pollution.

 So our story has all the elements of a good story: rags to riches, riches to rags, greed, crime, power, and politics all in the context of two world wars and sheds new light on the evolution of the British motor industry.

 An illustrated talk on the history of the Mini.
 The car that revolutionised the world of motoring.